Pennsylvania Court Records

 How to Prepare For Traffic Court

 Depending on the severity of the charge and the circumstances surrounding the offense, consider hiring a traffic attorney to represent you in court.
-They can provide valuable legal guidance advocacy.
+They can provide valuable legal guidance and advocacy.

 Where to Find Pennsylvania Traffic Court Records

 As traffic cases are the responsibility of the various judicial districts of the state, requests for traffic court records may be made to the appropriate magisterial district court in person or via mail.
 Detailed requests for these records may be made by completing the magisterial district court record request form.
-Most record requests require that the requestor provide adequate identification and make any required payment to cover search/copy expenses.
+Most record requests require that the requester provide adequate identification and make any required payment to cover search/copy expenses.

 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question, such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 How Do I Find My Traffic Citation History?

 All information regarding the lifetime history of traffic tickets and citations of an individual is usually included in their driving record.
 Interested members of the public may view their traffic citation history by obtaining their full driving record from the state DMV (PennDOT) or by using any of the online case citation search tools managed independently by aggregation sites.
-However, the most recommended means of obtaining a traffic citation history is for the requestor to contact the presiding traffic court of the jurisdiction where they are resident.
+However, the most recommended means of obtaining a traffic citation history is for the requester to contact the presiding traffic court of the jurisdiction where they are resident.

 How Do I Look Up My Pennsylvania Driving Record?